MUSIC CLIP - OSCAR PETERSON, “MOONGLOW”

 We’ll hear more from Tony Bennett and other singers in just a bit, as we feature some more familiar quiet Christmas songs.

 I’m Mark Chilla, and you’re listening to All Is Calm: A Quiet Afterglow Christmas.

 MUSIC CLIP - THE GEORGE SHEARING QUINTET, "THE CHRISTMAS SONG"

 MUSIC CLIP - MARIAN MCPARTLAND AND BILL CHARLAP, "THE FIRST NOEL"

 Welcome back to Afterglow, I’m Mark Chilla.
 We’ve been exploring some quiet, contemplative Christmas songs this hour.
 So many of the most memorable Christmas songs—and the saddest Christmas songs—were written in the early 1940s during World War II, as families were separated, lives were lost, and the future of our world was uncertain.
-These familiar songs have taken on special resonance this year, a year when many are struggling with the same problems, now caused by the coronavirus.

 So let’s hear two of those World War II era Christmas songs now.
 We’ll start with Frank Sinatra in 1957 with the 1943 song “I’ll Be Home For Christmas (If Only In My Dreams),” on Afterglow.

 MUSIC - FRANK SINATRA, “I’LL BE HOME FOR CHRISTMAS”